-Top ten verses Donald Trump must have missed
+Top ten verses Donald Trump may want to read

 In an official video released by the Donald Trump campaign, the Republican candidate declares, “I really appreciate the support given to me by the evangelicals.
 They’ve been incredible.
 Every poll says how well I’m doing with them.”